alxndr/photography/source/_posts/ireland/cloughmore-trail.md

 ![woods of Cloughmore Trail — photograph by A.B.
 Quine](20220405-cloughmore-trail-woods.jpg)

-In the Rostrevor Forest of Ireland.
+Rostrevor Forest in the north of Ireland.